skilled-reflection/skilled-reflection.github.io/c01-Intro.md

 ---

 *Note for v2.12.*
-If you are reading this, you have an early copy of the 2nd version of this book.
+If you are reading this, it is an early copy of the 2nd version of this book.
 This copy is missing a few key sections in addition to other edits which remain before making it public.
 T hank you for your patience in misunderstandings.
 I welcome any and all constructive feedback.
 Additionally,